bluehenry/python.best.practices/01_foundation/README.md

 * Exception objects contain information about the exceptional event.

 # Cheatsheet
-## Windows $PATH
-If you cannot run the pip command directly in Windows, add the following path in $PATH
+* If you cannot run the pip command directly in Windows, add the following path in $PATH
 ```
 C:\Users\UserName\AppData\Local\Programs\Python\Python37-32\Scripts
 ```